LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

-We started by `sharing spack configuration files`_, then shared a method to manage Spack and use it to generate CMake configuration files and finally described a ``build-and-test`` script that has the same imputs across projects.
+We started by `sharing spack configuration files`_, then shared a method to manage Spack and use it to generate CMake configuration files and finally described a ``build-and-test`` script that has the same inputs across projects.
 We will now share most of the CI implementation itself.

 By externalizing the CI configuration, we create the need for an interface.